 Located about one mile southeast of Philipsburg, Montana, Kirkville got its start in 1888 when the large Bi-Metallic Mill 100 stamp mill was built on Douglas Creek.
 The town, which reached a peak population of about 125 people, was primarily inhabited by mill workers.
-It once included numerous cabins, a boarding house, company office, warehouse, and assay office, along with the large Bi-Metallic Mill site.
+It once included numerous cabins, a boarding house, a company office, a warehouse, and an assay office, along with the large Bi-Metallic Mill site.

-© Kathy Weiser-Alexander/Legends of America, updated March 2020.
+©Kathy Weiser-Alexander/Legends of America, updated June 2025.

 Also See: